Frequently Asked Questions

 - You receive permission from the instructor and program director

-- The course is not required for your major, minor, or general education (GPAC)
+- The course is NOT required for your major, minor, or general education (GPAC)

 - You have not already used all 4 of your allowed P/NP courses